OpenDDS/OpenDDS/docs/cmake.md

 `DEFAULT_NESTED` overrides the global default, `OPENDDS_DEFAULT_NESTED`, which is `ON` by default.
 If this value is `ON`, then topic types for a given project must be declared using annotations.
-If it's `OFF`, then every valid type is assumed to be needed for use as a topic type by default, which might needlessly add code to the IDL type support libraries that will never be used.
+If it's `OFF`, then every valid type is assumed to be needed for use as a topic type by default, which might add code to the IDL type support libraries that will never be used.

 See section 2.1.1, "Defining the Data Types", of the OpenDDS Developer's Guide